Definition of Learning Disability

 Environmental Factors: Exposure to toxins, poor nutrition, or lack of early learning experiences

-The treatment for learning disabilities depends on the specific needs of the individual.
+The treatment for depends on the specific needs of the individual.
 Common therapeutic approaches include:

 Educational Therapy: Specialized teaching methods to improve academic skills